Struggling to get interviews?

 In addition to software knowledge, many marketing jobs require certain technical skills.

-Knowledge of HTML, CSS, CRM tools, and even Microsoft Excel/Google Sheets is a huge plus for your career (and your resume).
+Proficiency in Generative AI tools like ChatGPT, Gemini, and Claude for prompt engineering is now a core requirement to streamline workflows and gain insights.
+Knowledge of HTML, CSS, CRM tools, and even Microsoft Excel/Google Sheets remains a huge plus for your career (and your resume).

 To effectively manage your team’s time and resources, you’ll need to have solid project management skills.
 This includes everything from setting up meetings and goal-setting to planning marketing campaigns, managing budgets, and tracking progress.